top of page

 When choosing a therapist, it is important to take into consideration their background, experience and credentials.

-Amy Williams has been practising as a Speech and Language Therapist for over 15 years.
+Amy Williams has been practising as a Speech and Language Therapist for 17 years.
 She is registered with the Royal College of Speech and Language Therapists, Health Care Professionals Council and the Association of Speech and Language Therapists in Independent Practice.

 She started her career by studying "Human Communication" and gaining a BSc Hons and her professional qualification in 2006, at DeMontfort University, Leicester.
 After four years in Leicester, she returned to her much loved home of Essex.